 Or your communications can have too much, as in the need to repeat and repeat and repeat the brand name, reminding the audience that you’re trying desperately to sell them something.

-A copywriter trained on radio (remember radio? that medium that flourished before iPods?) had to acquire the skill of repeating the name eleventy-seven times in 60 seconds without irritating the crap out of the listener.
+Copywriters trained on radio had to acquire the skill of repeating the name eleventy-seven times in 60 seconds without irritating the crap out of the listener.
 If you could do that artfully, it actually worked.
+Or, if you’re the creepy My Pillow guy, people are changing stations before you gasp out your last twelve mentions.

 Repeated chestbeating is part and parcel of brand ego colliding with the genuine need and interest of prospects who ask WIIFM: what’s in it for me?